opcaic/docs/intro/adding-new-game-modules.rst

 2) Deploying the newly created game module
 3) Configuring the new game in the administration section

+The second and third steps can be done only by platform administrators (users with *admin* role), as it requires access to both the machine where worker components are hosted and access to administration section inside the web application.

 **************************
  Creating the game module